-The general intent and purpose of the Comprehensive Zoning By-law as it relates to total and main use lot coverage restrictions in residential areas is to ensure that sufficient amenity space is available on each property.
+The general intent and purpose of the Comprehensive Zoning By-law as it relates to the subject request is to ensure that the development of the lands maintains an appropriate mass and scale in relationship to the surrounding neighbourhood, while also ensuring an appropriate amount of amenity space is provided.
 Planning staff is satisfied that the requested relief would not have a significant detrimental impact on the amenity space available on the subject property.
+Additionally the proposed mass and scale of development is not anticipated to negatively impact the neighbourhood, given the existing size of dwellings within the subdivision.